fable-community/fable-pack-example/README.md

 ### Conflicts

 Your character conflicts with another famous pack's character but you don't want to replace the other pack?
 Adding the conflicted character ids under `characters.conflicts` like so, will disable those specific characters while leaving the other pack itself and its other content functional.
 The format is like this `other-pack-id[:]conflicted-character-id`.

+If you want to add a conflict from another pack use `/character [name] debug=True` with the debug flag as true Fable will print the full character id.

 <img width="600" src="https://user-images.githubusercontent.com/52022280/224247805-54785213-937e-4521-bd1a-d73323d94a24.png"/>